Find out more about supported housing and our work to ensure it is understood and sustainably funded.

 Despite the many benefits of supported housing, it faces the difficulties of reduced revenue funding, challenging commissioning and partnering structures, and the wider housing crisis.

-For information about supported housing under Universal Credit, Benefit Cap and the bedroom tax, please see the welfare reform section.
+For information about supported housing under Universal Credit, Benefit Cap and the bedroom tax, please visit the welfare reform section.